ydb-platform/ydb-java-dialects/README.md

 ## Supports ORM Frameworks

 - *Hibernate 5*:
   Hibernate Dialect for YDB, for earlier versions (5.*).
   Designed to use YDB features while providing a familiar experience for Hibernate users.
   For more information, please visit the appropriate [module](./hibernate-dialect-v5).
 - *Hibernate 6+*:
   Hibernate Dialect for YDB is designed to leverage features of YDB while providing a familiar experience to Hibernate users.
   For more information, please visit the appropriate [module](./hibernate-dialect).
+- *JOOQ*:
+  Small JOOQ dialect is designed to be used for [code generation](https://www.jooq.org/doc/3.19/manual/code-generation/) For more information, please visit the appropriate [module](./jooq-dialect).

 Each module is developed independently, and the release process is separate from the others.

 Each module has its own README.md file, which describes the integration process and various limitations, as well as CHANGELOG.md, which describes the releases.

 ## Contributing